 We did have trouble finding a parking spot and the closer you got to the Circle the worse the traffic was but we finally found an empty parking meter.
 Since it was after 9:00 p.m. we didn’t have to pay so that was nice.

 The “tree” was just as wonderful as I remembered it but I don’t know that it was worth parking and walking around the monument.
-There really wasn’t a lot there other than the tree, the large toy soldiers and sailors that stood along the edge of the monument and the beautiful Nativity scene in front of Christ Church Cathedral.
+There really wasn’t a lot there.
+Of course there was the tree, the large toy soldiers and sailors that stood along the edge of the monument and the beautiful Nativity scene in front of Christ Church Cathedral.
 I believe I would have enjoyed it just as much from my car window.

 I did find two reasons that you might want to get out of the car and walk around the Circle: The Rocket Fizz Soda Pop and Candy Shop and The Chocolate Café – The South Bend Chocolate Company.
 Both shops were open late on Saturday evening and had plenty of tasty treats to offer.